Chart Color Schemes

 Isaacs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Isaacs' dwelling structures, as per the latest Census, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
-Home ownership in Isaacs was 51.9%, with mortgaged dwellings at 30.6% and rented ones at 17.5%.
-The median monthly mortgage repayment was $2,300, above the Australian Capital Territory average of $2,167.
-The median weekly rent figure was $520, compared to Australian Capital Territory's $440.
+In Isaacs, as per the latest Census evaluation, 83.9% of dwellings were houses, with the remaining 16.1% consisting of semi-detached homes, apartments, and other types.
+This is compared to the Australian Capital Territory's (ACT) figures of 58.4% houses and 41.7% other dwellings.
+Home ownership in Isaacs stood at 51.9%, with mortgaged properties at 30.6% and rented dwellings at 17.5%.
+The median monthly mortgage repayment in the area was $2,300, exceeding the ACT average of $2,167.
+Weekly rent in Isaacs was recorded at $520, compared to the ACT's $440.
 Nationally, Isaacs' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing